ekzhang/graphon/README.md

 ### Query plans

-Query plans are binary trees constructed out of the following operations.
+Query plans are constructed out of the following operations.
 The design here was influenced by other databases, particularly the internal representations of [Postgres](https://github.com/postgres/postgres/blob/REL_16_3/src/backend/commands/explain.c#L1177-L1180) and [Neo4j](https://neo4j.com/docs/cypher-manual/current/planning-and-tuning/operators/operators-detail/).

 - `NodeScan`: Scan for nodes in a graph, optionally providing labels.
 - `EdgeScan`: Scan for edges in a graph, optionally providing labels.